B. B. Lal

-Braj Basi Lal (2 May 1921 – 10 September 2022) was an Indian writer and archaeologist.
-He was the Director General of the Archaeological Survey of India (ASI) from 1968 to 1972 and has served as Director of the Indian Institute of Advanced Studies, Shimla.
+Braj Basi Lal (2 May 1921 – 10 September 2022) was an Indian archaeologist, Professor and author.
+He served as the Director General of the Archaeological Survey of India (ASI) from 1968 to 1972 and has served as Director of the Indian Institute of Advanced Studies, Shimla.
 Lal also served on various UNESCO committees.

 His later publications have been noted and criticised for their historical revisionism, taking a controversial stance in the Ayodhya dispute, claiming to have found the remains of a columned Hindu temple beneath the subsequently destroyed Babri Masjid mosque.

 He received the Padma Bhushan Award by the President of India in 2000, and was awarded India's second highest civilian award, the Padma Vibhushan, in 2021.

 Early life and education

 Lal was born in Jhansi, Uttar Pradesh, India, on 2 May 1921.
 Lal obtained his master's degree in Sanskrit from Allahabad University, India.

 Career

 After his studies, Lal developed interest in archaeology and in 1943, became a trainee in excavation under a veteran British archaeologist, Mortimer Wheeler, starting with Taxila, and later at sites such as Harappa.
 Lal went on to work as an archaeologist for more than fifty years.
 In 1968, he was appointed the Director General of the Archaeological Survey of India where he would remain until 1972.
 Thereafter, Lal served as Director of the Indian Institute of Advanced Studies, Shimla.
 The B. B. Lal Chair at the Indian Institute of Technology, Kanpur (IIT, Kanpur) has been established by his son Vrajesh Lal to encourage research in science and technology related to archaeological work.

-He served as Head of Department in School of Studies in Archeology, Jiwaji University, Gwalior from 1970 to 1975.
+He served as Head of Department in School of Studies in Archaeology, Jiwaji University, Gwalior from 1970 to 1975.